bceln/bchdp-docs/docs/support/applicationsection.md

 ### 3.03 Digitization best practices
 Describe your digitization workflow and outline the digitization standards and file formats that will be used in the project.
-Examples of digitization standarsd to follow:
+Examples of digitization standards to follow:

 - [FADGI Technical Guidelines for Digitizing Cultural Heritage Materials](https://www.digitizationguidelines.gov/guidelines/digitize-technical.html)
 - [Library of Congress Recommended Formats Statement](https://www.loc.gov/preservation/resources/rfs/)